kartikprabhu20/YourEuro/docs/_posts/2019-04-15-TeamPresentation.md

 <hr><br><br>

 <h1>Complementary Skills</h1><br/>
 <p>A project doesn’t just comprise of coding.
 It is just a minor part of it.
 Engineers tend to forget this which leads to a delivery of a bad product.
 Our team is a group of diverse people with varied skills.
 All of us have a minimum experience of 2-3 years and thus have already been part of different product development.
 But now it’s time to use those gained knowledge and skills along with the coding skills used across different courses to good use.
-Presentation , documentation, agile management, creativity, leadership, pressure handling, and last but not the least Programming are the key skills that exist among the team members and each one of us is eager to learn from one another.</p><hr><br>
+Presentation , documentation, agile management, creativity, leadership, pressure handling, and last but not the least Programming are the key skills that exist among the team members and each one of us is eager to learn from one another.</p>

+<hr><br>
 <h1>Communication</h1><br/>
 <p>We are using github for code upload and maintaining the blogs , Whatsapp for daily communication and Trello for scrum management, trello having an android app will make things simpler and active.
-We have scheduled weekly meeting on Fridays after class hours where sprint challenges and blockers will be tried to be solved.</p><br>
+We have scheduled weekly meeting on Fridays after class hours where sprint challenges and blockers will be tried to be solved.</p>